Monongalia County Family & Community Development

 Members of WVCEOS are people like you!

-Together, members conduct and participate in motivating educational activities that help members continue education, gain leadership skills and inspire community involvement.
+Together, members conduct and participate in motivating educational activities that help members continue education, serve their community and socialize.
+Join the CEOS organization by calling your local WVU Extension office and start making a difference today.

 What is the WVU Extension Family Nutrition Program (FNP)?